Is hypnosis real?

-Giving the subconscious positive suggestions that reflect the condition you are trying to achieve is the best way to utilize a process like hypnosis.
+Giving the subconscious positive suggestions that reflect the condition you are trying to achieve is the best way to use hypnosis.
 It is the easiest and fastest way to make grand shifts in your personality.

-When you are under hypnosis, your mind can focus on and become aware of certain experiences beyond your immediate surroundings.
-For example, when you relax into a hypnotic trance, you might see yourself making important changes, overcoming an obstacle or stepping into a new level of health and wellness.
+When you are under hypnosis, your mind can become aware of certain experiences beyond your immediate surroundings.
+For example, when you relax into a hypnotic trance, you might see yourself making important changes or stepping into a new level of health and wellness.

 Using hypnosis to reprogram your beliefs and attitudes can create profound changes.

 The big question everyone seems to have is whether or not hypnosis is real science.
-A study done at Stanford University School of Medicine, which studied 57 people during guided hypnosis, provided positive proof that hypnosis is real.
+A study done at Stanford University School of Medicine studied 57 people during guided hypnosis.
+It provided positive proof that hypnosis is real.

 What they found was quite amazing.
-The study showed that certain brain areas were altered during the hypnotic trance.
+Specific areas of the brain are altered during a hypnotic trance.

-According to Dr. David Spiegel, a hypnosis expert, and professor of psychiatry and behavioral sciences at Stanford University School of Medicine, research has shown that hypnosis can act on multiple brain regions, including some linked to pain perception and regulation.
+According to Dr. David Spiegel, a hypnosis expert. and professor of psychiatry and behavioral sciences at Stanford University School of Medicine, research has shown that hypnosis can act on multiple brain regions.
+This includes some linked to pain perception and regulation.